The Top 10 Scariest Motorcycles Ever

-some bike have It from birth, others evolve into being it - however they do it, these are our top ten scariest motorcycles ever
+Some bikes are born with it, others evolve into being it - however they do it, these are our top ten scariest motorcycles ever

 Most bikes only become scary when you include a bag of blood, bones, and self-awareness into the equation.
-Usually, a bag of blood, bones, and self-awareness that assumes they have more skill than they actually do!
+Usually, a bag of blood, bones, and self-awareness which assumes they have more skill than they actually do!

 10. MV Agusta F4 LH 44

 MV Agusta.
 The name is synonymous with beautiful, fragile and super-exclusive motorcycles.
-And that’s before you even get to the speed of the things!
-This MV F4 special edition, designed by social media king and five-time Formula One World champion, Lewis Hamilton, is certainly fast.
+And that’s before you even get to the speed of them!
+This MV F4 special edition, designed by social media king and seven-time Formula One World champion, Lewis Hamilton, is certainly fast.
 At 175kg dry and with 212hp on tap, the red missile from Varese can top a claim 187mph and propel those brave enough to 60mph in less than three seconds.
 But then again so do most top-flight superbikes, so why’s it on the list?

 9. Suzuki TL1000S